-Duke Energy, a prominent US utility company, has sealed a 20-year agreement with renewable energy developer Ranger Power to acquire 199MW of power in Indiana.
-The deal, which has received approval from the Indiana Utility Regulatory Commission, will enable Duke Energy to purchase the generated by Ranger Power's Speedway solar project, located south of Gwynneville, Indiana.
+Duke Energy, a prominent US utility company, has sealed a 20-year agreement with renewable energy developer Ranger Power to acquire 199MW of solar power in Indiana.
+The deal, which has received approval from the Indiana Utility Regulatory Commission, will enable Duke Energy to purchase the electricity generated by Ranger Power's Speedway solar project, located south of Gwynneville, Indiana.
 Construction of the facility commenced in March and is anticipated to conclude by September 2025.

 Once fully operational, the Speedway solar project is poised to become the largest of its kind in Indiana, according to Ranger Power.
 This development marks a significant step for Duke Energy in its pursuit of diversifying its energy generation resources and advancing towards a cleaner energy future.